 3- Enjoy A Show At The Arizona Federal Theatre

-The Arizona Federal Theatre is a 5,000 seater performance venue that first opened in 2002.
+The Arizona Federal Theatre is a 5,000-seater performance venue that opened in 2002.

 From Broadway spectacles to family-friendly shows, the Arizona Federal Theatre is the best place in the city to watch incredible live dramatic performances, events like concerts and stand-up comedy.

 It even has events held by sporting bodies like the NFL and WWE.

 Arizona Federal Theatre is at 400 West Washington Street, Phoenix, 85003

 4- Study The Night Sky At The Gilbert Riparian Observatory

 The Gilbert Riparian Observatory is a rotary observatory on a hill in the Riparian Preserve at Water Ranch.